refskeggbrewing/refskeggbrewing.github.io/enameling/etching.md

 # Salt Water Etch

-A basic tutorial was found on instructables.[@ETCH:2] We followed the tutorial pretty closely and didn't have any success.
+A basic tutorial was found on instructables.
+We followed the tutorial pretty closely and didn't have any success.
 Perhaps this was because we used two batteries instead of three, but in any case we had very little success.
 The reaction blew the electrical tape off of the